-We own our ground campus, which is located on approximately 100 acres in the center of the Phoenix, Arizona metropolitan area, near downtown Phoenix.
-Our on-campus facilities currently consist of 43 buildings with more than 700,000 square feet of space, which include 64 classrooms, two lecture halls, a 300-seat theater, four student computer labs with 125 computers that are available to students 18 hours per day, a 155,000-volume library, a media arts complex that provides communications students with audio and video equipment, and a 55,000 square foot recreation center for both student-athletes and on-campus students.
-We house our ground students in an on-campus student apartment complex and two dormitories that can collectively hold up to 1,200 students.
-A new 140,000 square foot arena will open in September 2011, and a new 500-bed dormitory and a food court restaurant will be completed in August 2011.
+We own our ground campus, which is located on approximately 115 acres in the center of the Phoenix, Arizona metropolitan area, near downtown Phoenix.
+Our on-campus facilities currently consist of 45 buildings, which include 64 classrooms, two lecture halls, a 300-seat theater, four student computer labs with 125 computers that are available to students 18 hours per day, a 155,000-volume library, a media arts complex that provides communications students with audio and video equipment, a 55,000 square foot recreation center for both student-athletes and on-campus students, a 140,000 square foot/5,000 seat basketball and entertainment arena, and an activity center that contains a food court, a bowling alley and other student services.
+We house our ground students in an on-campus student apartment complex and three dormitories that can collectively hold up to 1,770 students.
+In 2011, we began construction on an Arts and Sciences classroom building, which will have 21 traditional classrooms, five chemistry labs, two computer labs, a simulation lab, and a skills laboratory, and two additional dormitories that will add 1,000 total beds.
+In the Spring of 2012, we will begin construction on our first parking garage with 1,630 new parking spaces.

-We have 22 intercollegiate athletic teams that compete in Division II of the National Collegiate Athletic Association ("NCAA").
-Our athletic facilities include a competition/practice gymnasium, which accommodates basketball, volleyball, and wrestling competitive events.
-In addition, the University has a student recreation center that has state of the art training facilities for our 400 student-athletes plus practice space and locker rooms for men's and women's basketball and wrestling.
-Our baseball, softball, soccer and lacrosse programs utilize on-campus practice and competition.
-Our baseball program has produced 13 Major League Baseball players while the men's basketball program has produced a pair of NBA players.
+We have 21 intercollegiate athletic teams that compete in Division II of the National Collegiate Athletic Association ("NCAA") and one club program.
+Our athletic facilities include the University Arena (a 5,000 seat venue for all men's and women's basketball games plus selected other GCU athletic competitions, concerts, speakers and other events), and a competition/practice gymnasium, which accommodates basketball, volleyball, and wrestling competitive events.
+In addition, the University's 55,000 square foot student recreation center that has state of the art training facilities for our 400 student-athletes plus practice space and locker rooms for men's and women's basketball and wrestling.
+Our baseball, softball, track and field, soccer and lacrosse programs utilize on-campus practice and competition sites.
+Golf, tennis, cross-country and swimming programs utilize off-campus sites for practice and competition.
+Our baseball program has produced 14 Major League Baseball players while the men's basketball program has produced a pair of NBA players.
 Baseball, basketball, tennis and soccer have combined to produce nine National Association of Intercollegiate Athletics ("NAIA") or NCAA National Championship teams.

 We believe our ground-based programs and traditional campus not only offer our ground students, faculty, and staff an opportunity to participate in a traditional college experience, but also provide our online students, faculty, and staff with a sense of connection to a traditional university.
 Additionally, our full-time ground faculty play an important role in integrating online faculty into our academic programs and ensuring the overall consistency and quality of the ground and online student experience.
-We believe our mix of a rapidly growing online program, anchored by a traditional ground-based program with a 60-year history and heritage, differentiates us from most other for-profit postsecondary education providers.
+We believe our mix of a rapidly growing online program, anchored by a traditional ground-based program with a greater than 60-year history and heritage, differentiates us from most other for-profit postsecondary education providers.